dmitribd/nativescript-yandex-appmetrica/README.md

 ## <a id="Demo">  Demo

 This plugin has a `demo` project bundled with it.
-To give it a try , clone this repo and from root a.e. `nativescript-yandex-metrica` execute the following:
+To give it a try , clone this repo and from root a.e. `nativescript-yandex-appmetrica` execute the following:

 ```sh
 npm run plugin.prepare